 Seaside shoppers have a new outlet to order coffee or artisan alcohol.

-An artisan distillery tasting room and coffee bar — It’s 5 — is opening in the Factory Outlet Mall.
+Our artisan distillery tasting room and espresso bar is now open in the Seaside, OR Factory Outlet Mall!

-“They will be able to come in and grab an espresso or go to the bar,” said owner Colin Levi as he observed the interior remodel with his wife and co-owner, Carol.
 The espresso bar will be open mall hours serve those seeking a caffeinated buzz.
+“People will be able to come in and grab an espresso or go to the bar,” said owner Colin Levi as he observed the interior remodel with his wife and co-owner, Carol.

 “People typically don’t start drinking until later in the day, so now we have two of the most favorite drinks — coffee and alcohol,” Carol said.

 The moonshine and fruit brandies soon followed.
 The gin, produced for the past seven years, has become a best seller.
-The alcohol is traditionally made in 60 to 100-gallon batches.
+Our alcohol is hand-crafted in small 60 to 100 gallon batches.

 “As seasonal fruit, such as apricots and pears become available, we make liqueurs,” Colin said.
 “We distill a full line of fruit brandies.”
 Grappa, a grape-based brandy, was a natural addition to our lineup.

 “We’re in a region where there are a lot of winemakers.”
 Colin explained.
 “After they’re done making wine, they pour the liquid off and what’s left are the stems and seeds.
 They put those into a press and extract the rest of the wine, which is then barrelled.
 What’s left is a massive container of dried stems, seeds and skins (which contain the most flavor and aroma).
 We take that and distill it into a wonderful, no-waste alcohol which is grappa.
 It has a grape flavor but with earthy tannins to it.

 Our distillery is open by appointment to sample our artisan products and our tasting room in Seaside is open every day at 9am.